near/docs/docs/develop/contracts/workspaces.md

 - TypeScript/JavaScript

   :::note
-  Current version of `workspaces-js` does not support the "Time Traveling" feature provided by the `fast_forward` method.
+  The current version of `workspaces-js` does not support the "Time Traveling" feature provided by the `fast_forward` method.
 This will be addressed in a future release.
   :::

 - Rust

   :::note
-  Current version of `workspaces-rs` does not support macOS on M1 chip devices due to internal upgrades with wasmer.
-M1 users should use `workspaces-rs` version `0.1.1` until this problem gets resolved.
+  The current version of `workspaces-rs` does not support macOS on M1 chip devices due to internal upgrades with wasmer.
+M1 users should use `workspaces-rs` version `0.1.1` until this issue is resolved.
   :::

 ## Quick Start

-To get started with NEAR Workspaces you need to do only two things:
+To get started with NEAR Workspaces you need to do two things:

 1. Initialize a `Worker`.
+   - A worker is the gateway towards interacting with your sandbox environment.
 2. Write tests.
+   - See the JavaScript and Rust examples below:

 <Tabs>
 <TabItem value="js" label="JavaScript" default>